shinyaoki/chipatlas/documents.md

   - ce10 (*C. elegans*)
   - sacCer3 (*S. celevisiae*)

-  If the BED file is in other genome assembly, convert it to proper assembly with [UCSC liftOver tool][liftOver].
+  If the BED file is in other genome assembly, convert it to proper one with [UCSC liftOver tool][liftOver].

 - Motif (lower panels of the submission form)
 A sequence motif described in [IUPAC nucleic acid notation][IUPAC].
 In addition to ATGC, ambiguity characters are also acceptable (WSMKRYBDHVN).